Rough fish: Subjectivity of definition

-Native vs. exotic
+Native vis-à-vis exotic

 Many US state agencies use "rough fish" as a catch-all term to combine both unappreciated native fish species with problematic invasive species.
 This creates confusion about the endemism of species native to North America.
 For example, some "rough fishes" are exotic species that have been introduced into North American waters from other continents either intentionally or unintentionally (e.g. the common carp, bighead carp, silver carp, grass carp, snakehead), that have established naturalized foothold in the new habitats.
 Other "rough fishes" are native species that can be confused with Asian carps because they look superficially similar (bigmouth buffalo, smallmouth buffalo and suckers).
 Because in many states all of these native fish are lumped together as "rough" along with invasive species, the public is quick to label and treat them all as invasive "carp".
 Still other rough fishes are native fishes completely unlike carp, but are categorized as such because they are underused or unpopular.
 In North America native "rough fish" such as suckers have historically been scapegoated for human environmental destruction and its impacts on popular fish species such as Pacific salmon and smallmouth bass.
 They have also been seen by some fisheries managers as inferior to introduced species such as brown trout for aesthetic reasons.